nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `edit INDEX [d/DOB]`

 - Edits the date of birth of a person in the contact list.
-Date formats accepted are: dd.mm.yyyy; dd MMM yyyy; month dd, yyyy
+Date format accepted is: dd/mm/yyyy.
 - `INDEX` must be **a positive integer** (i.e 1,2,3…)
 - `INDEX` must be within the range of the contact list index (i.e. from 1 to size of contact list).